wsn-newsletter

 5. Super Bowl 7: Miami Dolphins vs. Washington Redskins (1973)

-The warmest Super Bowl ever recorded was Super Bowl 7 between the Dolphins and Redskins.
-Playing outside at Los Angeles Memorial Coliseum, the Dolphins beat the Redskins 14-7.
+The warmest Super Bowl on record was Super Bowl 7 between the Dolphins and Redskins.
+Playing outside at the Los Angeles Memorial Coliseum, the Dolphins beat the Redskins 14-7.

 The Dolphins were favored by one point, and the total was just 33 points.
 The Dolphins covered, and the “under” hit.

-Hailing from Miami, it’s unlikely weather in the 80s impacted them.
+Hailing from Miami, it’s unlikely that the weather in the 80s impacted them.

 Washington quarterback Billy Kilmer simply couldn’t stop turning the ball over.
 He had three interceptions and completed just 14 of 28 passes.
 Their only score came on a special team's fumble return.